peka01/helpdoc/ntr-test/GITHUB_ACTIONS_SETUP.md

 ## Step 3: Push the Workflow File

-The `.github/workflows/deploy.yml` file has been created.
+The `.github/workflows/deploy.yml` file has been created in the root of your repository.
 Simply push this to your repository:

 ```bash
 git add .github/workflows/deploy.yml